BeefMILF/cookiecutter-data-science/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
-    ├── data               <- Sample data.
-All other data should be stored in proj_local or cloud storage.
+    ├── assets             <- Version controlled assets, such as stopword lists.
+Training data should │                         be stored in local data directory, outside of repository.
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+Naming convention is <[Task]-[Short Description]>, │                         for example 'Data - Exploration'
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │